Commercial leases and COVID-19 FAQs

 If you are a business owner experiencing a downturn in trade as a result of COVID-19, then making rental payments may be a problem.

 But you may be an eligible tenant under the Retail and Other Commercial Leases (COVID-19) Regulation 2020 [NSW].
-This means your landlord cannot terminate your lease if you’re unable to pay your rent for up to six months unless agreed otherwise by both you and your landlord (effective since 24 April 2020).
+If so, your landlord cannot decide on their own to terminate your lease if you’re unable to pay your rent as a result of COVID-19 until 31 December 2020, unless agreed otherwise by both you and your landlord (effective since 24 April 2020).

 Every situation is different, so it’s up to you and your landlord to renegotiate appropriate arrangements.
 Remember, landlords and eligible tenants may choose to opt out of any, or all, of the leasing principles if they both agree to it.